shdown/luastatus/plugins/llamacxx/README.rst

 If the ``cb`` argument has ``what = "error"``, the ``meta`` entry is a string that is indended to be a comuter-readable descrition of the problem.
 It has character-and-number format, where the character signifies the "domain" of the error and number signifies the error code.
+The error code is an integer, possibly negative.

 The following domains are currently defined:

 * ``J``: JSON parsing; error codes are unspecified;